dscardoso/dscardoso.github.io/_pages/about.md

 # Selected work in progress

-The consequences of royalty relief programs in the oil industry :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_
+Supply response to oil production taxes: Evidence from the US royalty relief program :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_

 Fuel cost pass-through in commercial aviation